elmtree-askmo/cloudcannon-app/content/learn/mathematics/why-are-cube-root-functions-considered-continuous-functions.md

 url: /learn/mathematics/questions/why-are-cube-root-functions-considered-continuous-functions
 score: -1.0
 related_article1:
-    id: 163775
+    id: 163761
+    title: >-
-    title: How do horizontal and vertical shifts affect cube root functions?
+        How do the graphs of cube root functions differ from those of square root functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-horizontal-and-vertical-shifts-affect-cube-root-functions
+    url: /learn/mathematics/questions/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions
 related_article2:
-    id: 163761
+    id: 163748
-    title: How do the graphs of cube root functions differ from those of square root functions?
+    title: >-
+        What steps are involved in graphing a cube root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions
+    url: /learn/mathematics/questions/what-steps-are-involved-in-graphing-a-cube-root-function
 related_article3:
-    id: 163751
+    id: 163764
+    title: >-
-    title: What are the domain and range characteristics of cube root functions?
+        What impact do coefficients have on the graphs of cube root functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-cube-root-functions
+    url: /learn/mathematics/questions/what-impact-do-coefficients-have-on-the-graphs-of-cube-root-functions
 related_article4:
-    id: 163751
+    id: 163771
+    title: >-
-    title: What are the domain and range characteristics of cube root functions?
+        What is the shape and direction of a typical cube root graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-cube-root-functions
+    url: /learn/mathematics/questions/what-is-the-shape-and-direction-of-a-typical-cube-root-graph
 related_article5:
-    id: 163770
+    id: 163773
+    title: >-
-    title: What are the effects of transformations and translations on cube root functions?
+        What are inflection points in the context of cube root graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-effects-of-transformations-and-translations-on-cube-root-functions
+    url: /learn/mathematics/questions/what-are-inflection-points-in-the-context-of-cube-root-graphs
 ---

 &nbsp;